 While it’s a touch more expensive that some of the competition, you’re getting the absolute best Fire Stick VPN on the market – and if something goes wrong you’ve got class-leading 24/7 support to help.
 However, that’s unlikely, and if you feel like you’re not happy with the service, you’ve got a 30-day money-back guarantee protecting you.

-Get 3 months free + 49% off the best Fire Stick VPN
+Get 3 months FREE with the best Fire Stick VPN

 ExpressVPN is offering Tom's Guide readers three free months if they sign sign up to a 12-month plan – that's 15 months for the price of 12.
-Combined with the 49% discount compared to paying monthly, that's great value for the best Fire Stick VPN.
+Combined with its excellent streaming performance and connection speeds, that's great value for the best Fire Stick VPN.

 If you’re after a good Fire Stick VPN but can’t spend a lot of money, Surfshark is a great option.
-While it’s not quite as fully-featured as Express, for the price it’s real bargain.
+While it’s not quite as fully-featured as Express or NordVPN, for the price it’s real bargain and performed admirably in our Surfshark review.

-Alongside that, you’ll be able to stream in HD thanks to excellent connection speeds, and the large network of around 1,700 servers in 63 countries means you’ll have a great selection of content to choose from.
+You’ll be able to stream in HD thanks to excellent connection speeds, and the large network of around 3,200 servers in 65 countries means you’ll have a great selection of content to choose from.
 If you’re having trouble finding a server that works, or notice that Surfshark isn’t working as it should, you’ll also have friendly 24-hour live chat support to help you out.

 For a budget Fire Stick VPN, Surfshark is seriously impressive.
 While it lacks some of the in-depth configuration found in more expensive competitors, if you’re just after a VPN to stream with it’s a great choice.

 Rounding off this list is CyberGhost.
 Known as an excellent VPN for streaming, CyberGhost’s app is available directly from the Amazon Appstore and works very well.
-With over 6,200 servers in 89 countries, you’re bound to find one that works well for what you’re after.
+With over 7,800 servers in 90 countries, you’re bound to find one that works well for what you’re after – find out more in our CyberGhost VPN review.

 On top of that, CyberGhost offers filters to narrow down its servers to those best suited to streaming.
 This is a seriously neat usability feature, and we’d love to see other VPNs take note.
 Also, there’s a filter for P2P traffic, too, and this makes it a great torrenting VPN – but you probably won't be doing that on your TV.

-CyberGhost isn’t further up this list because while on paper it’s excellent – and it does perform admirably in practice, too – the experience just isn’t quite as polished as, say, ExpressVPN’s.
-It’ll certainly work well as a Fire Stick VPN (we wouldn’t recommend it if it didn’t), but others do provide a sleeker experience.
+In terms of streaming, CyberGhost is one of the best on the market with support for US Netflix, iPlayer, Prime Video, and more.
+However, CyberGhost isn’t further up this list because while on paper it’s excellent – and it does perform admirably in practice, too – the experience just isn’t quite as polished as, say, ExpressVPN’s.

-However, if you want to get the maximum number of servers and a generous 45-day money-back guarantee, CyberGhost is a great bet.
+However, if you want to get the maximum number of servers, great streaming support and a generous 45-day money-back guarantee, CyberGhost is a great bet.

 Best Fire Stick VPN FAQ